Integrative Medicine to Withdraw and Detoxify from Nicotine

 Withdrawal from nicotine generally begins within 30 minutes of smoking the last cigarette and symptoms peak physically within three days and last for at least four weeks.
 An integrative approach includes activities that address physical, mental, emotional, and spiritual needs.

-Diet to support withdrawal
+Diet to support withdrawal from tobacco addiction

 Preparation begins with diet and balancing blood sugar and oral needs by eating high protein meals every 3-4 hours.
 Especially useful are choline-rich foods such as eggs, liver, and fish.
-Suck on a licorice root stick between meals when necessary. (the root not the candy) Receive the NADA Acupuncture or Acupressure detoxification protocol and use a Cranial Electrical Stimulation unit as often as needed throughout the day.
-Use Binaural beat music technology;.
+Suck on a licorice root stick between meals when necessary (the root not the candy).
+Receive the NADA Acupuncture or Acupressure detoxification protocol and use a Cranial Electrical Stimulation unit as often as needed throughout the day.
+Use Binaural beat music technology.
 Hemi-Sync® has created a “Freedom from Smoking” recording that combines both verbal and binaural beat cues that synchronize brain hemispheres.

 Herbal medicine reduces physical and emotional stressors of withdrawal.
 One of the most important is Lobelia inflata L. (Campanulaceae), also known as Indian tobacco or pukeweed.
 It is native to North America and has been traditionally used to treat upper respiratory conditions such as asthma, coughs, and bronchitis.
 It contains a-lobeline, an alkaloid that functions as a tobacco substitute because it acts as an antagonist at nicotinic receptors in the brain.
 Lobelia is a sedative and a stimulant with psychoactive properties and is often combined with nicotine withdrawal herbal compounds.